Complementary and Alternative Therapies

 What is fish oil?

 Nutritional supplements are products intended to help replace a potential, or known, lack of certain dietary nutritional ingredients.6 Fish oil is a dietary supplement derived from fish.
 Fish oil contains omega-3 fatty acids, which is one of the essential fatty acids in the human diet.
-It can be consumed in certain types of foods, or in an oral supplement.
-Some people believe that fish oil may possibly have an effect on some types of inflammation.
+It can be consumed in certain types of foods or as an oral supplement.
+Some people believe that fish oil may affect some types of inflammation.

 What risks are associated with complementary and alternative therapies?

-Due to the few research studies that have been conducted on complementary and alternative forms of therapy, the potential risks and side effects are not completely known with many of these approaches.1 Most forms are generally considered safe, with little to no negative side effects.
-However, it is important to speak with qualified healthcare provider before beginning any type of complementary and alternative therapy.
+Due to the few research studies conducted on complementary and alternative forms of therapy, the potential risks and side effects are not completely known.1 Most forms are generally considered safe, with little to no negative side effects.
+However, it is important to speak with a qualified healthcare provider before beginning any type of complementary and alternative therapy.
 Make sure they are aware of any other medications or supplements that you are currently taking to avoid potentially negative drug interactions.